Daffodils are some of the most reliable spring bulbs, coping well with wet ground and competition from grass. Many species also flower through frost.

 The following daffodil cultivars have been selected for their spectacular spring blooms as well as their complementary flowering times.
 Plant the bulbs in autumn for spring displays year after year.

-is a bold March-April flowering variety has clear golden petals with a contrasting orange trumpet.
-It grows to 35cm so is perfect for growing in the border for a splash of bright colour.
+Narcissus ‘Jetfire’ is a bold March-April flowering variety with clear golden petals and a contrasting orange trumpet.
+It grows to 20cm so is perfect for growing in the border for a splash of bright colour.

 ‘Rijnveld’s Early Sensation’